Developing a winning social media marketing strategy is all about choosing the right channels and leveraging the right social tactics right?

 Therefore, it is important to invest the time and research into getting things right.

 In conclusion, it is critical to choose social media channels and tactics with your target audience and where they are at in the buying process in mind.
 Once you have a clear idea of where your target audience and what tactics you can use to reach them effectively, you will need to decide how many channels you can reasonably manage.

 Remember, it is critical to have a consistent and sustained presence on a few channels rather than a sporadic presence on many channels.
 The key here is the balance.
 It’s not a good idea to spread your resources too thinly across a dozen channels, but at the same time, one channel probably isn’t going to suffice to showcase all that your brand has to offer.

-As a general rule of thumb, it is probably best to invest time and resources into developing a consistent presence on about three channels, but you can target more IF you can deliver value to your audience on a consistent basis.
+As a general rule of thumb, it is probably best to invest time and resources into developing a consistent presence on very select channels, those that you feel give you the best opportunity to build trust and demonstrate value to your audience.